Physical Channels

 Physical Downlink Shared Channel

-from gNB to UE.
-PDSCH occupies a grid of Resource Blocks (RBs) within a slot.
-Usually
+It is a downlink channel that delivers user data from gNB to UE.
+PDSCH occupies a grid of Resource Blocks (RBs) within

-for PDSCH.
+PDSCH.

 The gNB schedules PDSCH resources for UEs based on their channel quality, data requirements, and fairness considerations.
 PDSCH uses LDPC (Low-Density Parity-Check) coding to provide forward error correction, enhancing the robustness of data transmission over the wireless channel.

-In MIMO (Multiple Input Multiple Output) systems, a PDSCH is distributed among
+In Multiple Input, Multiple Output (MIMO) systems, a PDSCH is distributed among multiple layers.
+PDSCH includes

-to assist the UE in channel estimation and demodulation, ensuring accurate data
+Demodulation Reference Signals (DMRS) to assist the UE in channel estimation and

-reception.
-It may also include Phase Tracking Reference Signals (PTRS
+demodulation, ensuring accurate data reception.
+It may also include Phase Tracking Reference Signals

 - class neoradium.pdsch.PDSCH(bwp, **kwargs)